What is speech and language development?

-Keep in mind that many different things determine a child's speech development.
-Be aware of the common misconceptions about what causes speech and language delays, such as laziness or developmental differences between boys and girls.
-Even if some of these things contribute to a child's speaking slightly later than others of the same age, they are not the cause of significant speech delays.
+Keep in mind that many different things affect a child's speech development.
+Be aware of the common myths about what causes speech and language delays, such as laziness or developmental differences between boys and girls.
+Some of these things may contribute to a child's speaking slightly later than others of the same age.
+But they aren't the cause of significant speech delays.
 True delays are related to developmental or health issues, such as some types of hearing loss or a family history of speech and language delay.

-Red flags for speech and language developmental delays are generally based on established speech and language milestones.
-Talk to your child's doctor any time you have concerns.
-It is critical to identify speech and language delays early and rule out other conditions, such as difficulty hearing.
+Red flags for speech and language delays are generally based on established speech and language milestones.
+Talk to your child's doctor anytime you have concerns.
+It's important to find speech and language delays early and rule out other conditions, such as trouble hearing.
 Early diagnosis allows the doctor to recommend treatments that can help prevent long-term problems.

 While they learn and master new language skills, children sometimes talk in ways that are demanding or impolite.
-For example, a child may say "Give me!" when he or she wants a toy.
-Often this behavior is the result of children's inability to find the words that fit their feelings, or they are simply repeating what is being said around them.
+For example, a child may say "Give me!" when they want a toy.
+Often this behavior is because children can't find the words that fit their feelings.
+Or they may simply repeat what is being said around them.
 Gently remind your child to use an appropriate voice and manners.
-And consistently model polite speech and behavior.
+And always model polite speech and behavior.

 Some parents think that their child is constantly talking or chattering.
 This is a child's way of practicing.
-It is not necessary for parents to listen and respond to everything a talkative child says, but don't completely tune out your chatterer either.
-Singing and dancing with your child and playing music or reading stories geared toward children will help your child learn to listen and to express himself or herself.
+Parents don't have to listen and respond to everything a talkative child says.
+But don't completely tune out your chatterer either.
+Singing and dancing with your child and playing music or reading stories geared toward children will help your child learn to listen and to express themself.

-Most children make developmentally appropriate "mistakes" when they first learn to talk.
+Most children make "mistakes" when they first learn to talk.
+These are part of normal development.
 For example, children commonly mispronounce words, such as saying "pasghetti" for "spaghetti."
 As children listen to other people, they often correct their mistakes.
 They learn to say words clearly and use grammar correctly through practice.

 Your doctor may also recommend other tests to: